Introduction to MySQL Boolean

 Output:

-Hence, we can conclude that MySQL considers true as 1 and false as 0.
+Hence, we can conclude that MySQL considers true as one and false as 0.
 Note that true and false are treated the same irrespective of the case in which they are used.

 Example to Implement of MySQL Boolean

-1. Let us create one table named marathon_players that will store the details of the persons participated in the marathon and have columns that will store boolean values in it such as healthChecked and runCompleted.
-We will declare the datatype of healthChecked column as BOOLEAN and runCompleted as BOOL and check the results of the created table.
-For the table creation, we will make the use of the following CREATE TABLE query.
+1. Let us create one table named marathon_players that will store the participants’ details in the marathon and have columns that will store boolean values in it, such as healthChecked and runCompleted.
+We will declare the data type of the healthChecked column as BOOLEAN and runCompleted as BOOL and check the results of the created table.
+For the table creation, we will use the following CREATE TABLE query.

 Query: